jengerred/Subscriptions/README.md

 1. Create a `.env.local` file in the root directory of your project by typing the following command in your terminal:
 > touch .env.local

- 2. Add the following variables to your newly created `.env.local` file:
+ 2. Add the following variables to your newly created `.env.local` file (replace with your connection string and secret key):
 ```plaintext
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key